- Lindsay McKenna is a pseudonym of multiple-award winning writer Eileen Nauman. She writes military romances and romantic suspense.

 - McKenna served in the U.S. Navy, 1964-1967, and was an AG3, Aerographer’s Mate Third Class (meteorologist).

 - She comes from a U.S. Navy family tradition, and, as a result, has strong, positive patriotic feelings for the United States.
-Her father served during World War II on three different destroyers in the Pacific Theater of War.
+Her father served during World War II on the destroyer, Fletcher, in the Pacific Theater of War.

 Test Piloting and Training